KarrarNawazkhan/personal-projects/README.md

 # My First Chrome Extension
+# Job Finder Chrome Extension
+This is an early development stage of a job finder Chrome extension.
+The extension will use ChatGPT and Google Search to find jobs based on a job description you provide along with your resume.

 This is my first Chrome extension.
 It includes the following files:
 - `icon.png`: The icon for the extension.